devxiongmao/settin-up/README.md

 1. In the iTerm2 menu bar, go `Profiles` -> `Open Profiles` -> `Edit Profiles`
 2. On the `Profiles` tab, select `Colors`, then at the bottom of the pane, open the select that is labelled `Color Presets`
 3. Click `Import`, then navigate to this directory and import either the `trafalgar.itermcolors` or `devxiongmao.itermcolors` file depending on your preference
-4. Once imported, open the `Color Presents` selector again, and you should see the theme present.
+4. Once imported, open the `Color Presets` selector again, and you should see the theme present.
 Click it to select it.
 5. Admire your handiwork and marvel at your beautiful terminal

 ## What's Included?